SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 ## Credits

 ### Content
-- All content writtent by the project developer, a part of the Dachshund breed summary which was taken form [dogtime.com](https://dogtime.com/dog-breeds/dachshund#/slide/1)
+- All content writtent by the project developer, except of the Dachshund breed summary which was taken form [dogtime.com](https://dogtime.com/dog-breeds/dachshund#/slide/1)
-- The icons in footer, and in main section on Home Page and Mr. Pancake page are taken from [Font Awesome](https://fontawesome.com/)
+- The icons in footer and in main section on Home Page and Mr. Pancake page are taken from [Font Awesome](https://fontawesome.com/)
 - Fonts 'Lato' and 'Merriweather' where taken from [Google Fonts](https://fonts.google.com/)
 - For help with the code [w3schools](https://www.w3schools.com/) was used

 ### Media
 - Header Puppy Logo was taken from [KindPng](kindpng.com)
 - All the images in the Gallery taken from project developers personal collection
-- All images on the site are project developers personal images, a part of:
+- All images on the site are project developers personal images, except of:
     - Background image for Locations and Home page meet up times taken from [Wikimedia](https://commons.wikimedia.org/wiki/File:Cotswolds_Panorama_Fields.jpg)
     - Background image for Contact Us page taken from [FreeImages](https://www.freeimages.com/)